RudolfGeosits/MSP430-Emulator/README.md

 MSP430-Emulator
 ===============

+NOTE: We are in the process of moving to a web interface!

 - Providing a complete software model of the MSP430 16-bit instruction set
 - An interactive debugger for advanced development and in depth firmware/hardware analysis
 - Peripherals include: